 Section 2.
 Resolution Process

-The Academic Senate shall establish and maintain means by which to adopt resolutions.
+The ASCCC shall establish and maintain means by which to adopt resolutions.
 Section 3.
 Referendum

-Any action taken by the Board of Directors or any resolution adopted during a plenary session may be rescinded by a referendum of the Member Senates, (see Article I, Section 1.C).
-The Academic Senate must receive proposals to rescind within 30 days after the action at the Board meeting or the plenary session at which the resolution in question was
+Any action taken by the Board of Directors or any resolution adopted during a plenary session may be rescinded by a referendum of the Member Academic Senates, (see Article I, Section 1.C).
+The ASCCC must receive proposals to rescind within 30 days after the action at the Board meeting or the plenary session at which the resolution in question was

 adopted.
-A proposal to rescind must be in the form of a Member Senate resolution signed by the Member Senate president.
-Such a referendum shall be held if at least one-fifth (1/5) of the Member Senates request it within 30 days after the distribution of the approved minutes or adopted resolutions packet of the session at which the resolution was adopted.
+A proposal to rescind must be in the form of a Member Academic Senate resolution signed by the Member Academic Senate president.
+Such a referendum shall be held if at least one-fifth (1/5) of the Member Academic Senates request it within 30 days after the distribution of the approved minutes or adopted resolutions packet of the session at which the resolution was adopted.

-Upon receipt of such requests from at least 1/5 of the Member Senates, the President shall distribute ballots on the referendum to each Member Senate within 15 days of receiving the needed number of requests.
+Upon receipt of such requests from at least 1/5 of the Member Academic Senates, the President shall hold a vote on the referendum starting within 15 days of receiving the needed number of requests.
+Delegates will have 14 days [HOW LONG?] to participate in the election.

-Ballots must be returned within 30 days from the day the ballots were distributed.
-The referendum shall pass if 2/3 of all the Member Senates vote in favor of it.
+The referendum shall pass if 2/3 of all the Member Academic Senates vote in favor of it.

 If the referendum is approved, then the Board action or resolution of the plenary session is rescinded and becomes null and void.